adamjstevenson/adamjstevenson.github.io/about.md

 permalink: /about/
 ---

 Hey, I'm Adam.
-I like to code, build things, read, explore, and learn.
-I help developers integrate with <a href="https://stripe.com">Stripe</a> and currently live in San Diego, CA.
+I like to code, build things, read, explore the out of doors, and learn.
+I'm currently a Partner Engineer at <a href="https://stripe.com">Stripe</a>, where I work with developers at large companies to provide guidance as they design and build their Stripe integration.
+I've also founded, run, and sold several small software businesses of my own over the past 10 years.
+I live in San Diego, CA.

-I haven't had anything on my site for a few years, but I'll endeavor to update this from time to time with things that I find interesting.
-Hopefully you'll find them interesting, too.
+Keeping this site up to date is a thing I'm not very good at, but I'll try to post ooccasionally as time allows!
 You can find me on <a href="https://twitter.com/adamjstevenson">Twitter</a> if you want to chat.